Chapter 9: Unit Tests

 StringBuffers are a bit ugly.

 Not only are StringBuffers ugly, but they’re also slow (the book shows it age).
 StringBuffer is synchronized for multi-threaded access, adding unnecessary overhead.
-Fortunately, modern javac compiler can optimize the getState method to use StringBuilder instead.
+Fortunately, modern javac compiler can optimize sligtly modified version of getState method to use the most optimal stategy:

 public String getState() {